February 2, 2021

 View product details

-Likewise, if your furry friend is in the later stages of life, food that provides ingredients rich in omega 3&6 fatty acids and dietary fibre to support healthy digestion are great options to consider.
+Likewise, if your furry friend is in the later stages of life, food that provides ingredients rich in omega-3 and omega-6 fatty acids and dietary fibre to support healthy digestion are great options to consider.

 Allergies and Sensitivities